The Joy of Learning Begins Here

 Students deepen their grasp of number sense and become proficient in key math skills and concepts.
 Students use hands-on manipulatives and problem solving skills to enhance learning.

 Third grade focuses on life science and discovering the world around us.
 Through hands-on learning, including STEM activities and projects, students learn about space, animals and habitats.

 Students focus on diverse aspects of communities and cultures.
 Third grade service learning has an international focus.

-The Building on the Rock curriculum provides students the opportunity to develop foundational beliefs of a Christian worldview.
+The Deep Roots curriculum provides students the opportunity to develop foundational beliefs of a Christian worldview.
 Students focus on many different themes throughout the year with an emphasis on servanthood.